mrunmayee17/llmxlaw/README.md

 🏆 **WINNER - Stanford CodeX LegalTech Hackathon 2024**

-A sophisticated knowledge graph based RAG system for analyzing conflicts of interest in international arbitration, leveraging multiple LLMs and interactive visualization.
+A sophisticated knowledge graph based RAG system for analyzing conflicts of interest in international arbitration, leveraging multi agents and interactive visualization.
 Built for the Stanford CodeX LegalTech Hackathon.

 ## Key Features